RichardSichengZhao/macpan-workshop/companion-materials_mli&rzhao.md

     + theme_bw()
 )
 ```
 ==RZhao: The comments in the code here is questionable, why $1e^4$.
-I know there are 2 wild data point in 2024, seems they might sum up all numbers in several days.
+I know there are 2 wild data points in 2024, seems they might sum up all numbers in several days.
 Could be better if saying that we focus the data before some date.==

 ![](figures/exploratory-plot-reports-1.png)<!-- -->